hiennguyen2771/Data-Science-for-Predicting-House-Prices/README.md

 + Build the Machine Learning model to predict the target "SalePrice

-+ We predict the price for many houses base on the features
++ We predict the price for many houses base on their features